polarsquad/docker-basics-workshop/www/content/05-building-your-first-app.md

     $ cd ~/myapp

-Next, create a Python file named `app.py` to the directory we just created, and write the following contents to it:
+Next, create a Python file named `app.py` to the directory we just created, and write the following contents to it.

 ```python
 from flask import Flask